About XML сonfiguration of UI сomponents

 <referenceContainer/> node.
 (The

 name attribute in this node is responsible for the position of the container on the page.).
-Top-level UI components are declared in this node.
-All nested components are declared in the top-level components’ instances configuration files (not in the page layouts).
+Basic UI components are declared in this node.
+All nested components are declared in the basic component instances configuration files (not in the page layouts).

 A UI component is declared using the

 <uiComponent/> node.
 The